What to Do During an Earthquake:

 What to Do Before an Earthquake Strikes:

 Be earthquake ready, by preparing emergency supplies, creating an emergency plan, and running an earthquake drill.
-Learn more about how to prepare for an Earthquake on “How to Run a Drill,” and consider registering to participate in The Great Shakeout, joining millions globally in a worldwide drill.
+Learn more about how to prepare for an Earthquake on “How to Run a Drill,” and consider signing up to participate in The Great Shakeout, joining millions globally in a worldwide drill.

 Participate in the Great ShakeOut